 Yes, you can roll over money from another plan into your Illinois Secure Choice account.
 You should consult with a tax expert or financial advisor before making any changes to better understand any steps to take and restrictions that may apply.
 For instance, for rollovers from pre-tax retirement plans like 401(k)s and 403(b)s, money will be taxed to convert it from pre-tax to post-tax status for inclusion in a Roth IRA.
 You can initiate a rollover by calling the Client Services team at 855-650-6914.

 There is no minimum retirement age associated with the program.
 However, there may be a federal tax penalty if you withdraw any investment earnings from a Roth IRA before age 59½, unless it’s for a qualifying reason.
 For a Traditional IRA, there is a required minimum distribution when you reach age 72.
 Please consult with a tax expert or financial advisor for information specific to your own circumstances.
+Please check the IRS website for more information on Roth and Traditional IRAs: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

 Your IRA trustee will file a Form 5498, IRA Contribution Information, with the IRS and you will receive a copy no later than May 31.
-This does not need to be filed with your taxes but should be kept with your tax records as documentation of your contributions for a particular tax year.
+This form does not need to be filed with your taxes but should be kept with your tax records as documentation of your contributions for a particular tax year.

 Your contribution rate is based on gross income earned with your facilitating employer.

 There is no upper limit on the percentage of income that can be contributed; however, Roth IRAs have annual contribution limits based on your modified adjusted gross income.
 Please also note that contributions are made post-tax, and your employer can’t deduct more than the amount of available compensation after they have made any other payroll deductions that have higher preference as required by law.
+Please check the IRS website for more information on Roth and Traditional IRAs: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

 Distributions

-You can keep your money in your Secure Choice Account, roll it over into another Roth IRA, or take your money out entirely – it’s your money and your decision, although some taxes or penalties may apply depending on when or for what purposes you withdraw your money.
+You can keep your money in your Illinois Secure Choice account, roll it over into another Roth IRA, or take your money out entirely – it’s your money and your decision, although some taxes or penalties may apply depending on when or for what purposes you withdraw your money.
+Consult with a tax expert or financial advisor for information specific to your circumstances.

 Yes, you can take your money out of your Roth IRA at any time.
 There is no fee or penalty for withdrawing your contributed amounts.
-However, investment earnings are subject to taxation and an additional penalty if taken out before age 59½, and before you’ve had your first Roth IRA for five years unless you qualify for the first time homebuyer exception to the penalty.
+However, investment earnings are subject to taxation and an additional penalty if taken out before age 59½, and before you’ve had your first Roth IRA for five years unless you qualify for the first-time homebuyer exception to the penalty.
 Please consult with a tax expert or financial advisor for information specific to your own circumstances.

 You can withdraw your contributions for any reason at any time without taxation.
 In certain circumstances, distributions from a Roth IRA that include investment earnings can also be used toward the down payment for first-time homebuyers.
 Investment earnings are subject to taxation and an additional penalty if taken out before age 59½ and before you’ve had your first Roth IRA for five years unless you qualify for the first-time homebuyer exception to the penalty.
 Please consult with a tax expert or financial advisor to determine what steps and restrictions may apply to you.

 There is no administrative fee or penalty for withdrawing your contributions to a Roth IRA.
 However, investment earnings are subject to taxation and an additional 10 percent penalty if taken out before age 59½, and if your first Roth IRA has been open for fewer than five years.
 Please consult with a tax expert or financial advisor for information specific to your own circumstances.
+If you request a distribution by check, there is a $5 paper check fee.

 There is no minimum retirement age associated with the program.
 However, there may be a federal tax penalty if you withdraw any investment earnings from a Roth IRA before age 59½, unless it’s for a qualifying reason.
 For a Traditional IRA, there is a required minimum distribution when you reach age 72.
 Please consult with a tax expert or financial advisor for information specific to your own circumstances.
+Please check the IRS website for more information on Roth and Traditional IRAs: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

 If you die and have no named beneficiaries, the account will be payable to your estate under the terms of the IRA.
 Accounts that become unclaimed property will be subject to applicable law.